Notifications

 Islamic Finance

-From the very beginning, the UAE has been at the forefront of the Islamic Finance.
-The first Islamic commercial bank globally was established in the UAE during 1975, under the vision and patronage of the country’s leadership, to provide the UAE community with Shari’ah-compliant financial solutions.
-It showcased how a modern financial institution could set compliance with Shari’ah as its primary objective while providing innovative Shari’ah compliant financial products and services.
+Since its inception, the UAE has been at the forefront of Islamic finance.
+The world’s first Islamic commercial bank was established in the UAE in 1975, under the patronage and support of the country’s wise leadership, to provide individuals and institutions with financial solutions aligned with Islamic Shari’ah principles.
+The UAE has demonstrated that modern financial institutions, founded on a commitment to Shari’ah compliance, are capable of delivering innovative and Shari’ah-compliant financial products and services.

 1975